claynaut/cs152/phase-3/README.md

 ## Prerequisites

-Run flex to generate the lexical analyzer for MINI-L.
-- Example: `flex mini_l.lex`

-Compile the MINI-L lexical analyzer.
-- Example: `gcc -o lexer lex.yy.c -lfl`

-Run bison to generate the necessary files for the parser.
+Run the Makefile to generate the necessary files.
-- Example: `bison -v -d --file-prefix=y mini_l.y`

-Gernate the compiler.
-- Example: `gcc -o compiler y.tab.c lex.yy.c -lfl`
+- Example: `make`

 ## Usage
 The parser can be invoked by the following command.
+This will then generate the MIL code of the chosen .min file.
-- Example: `cat [.min file] | compiler`
+- Example: `cat [.min file] | parser`

+The MIL code can then be executed with the given MIL interpreter `mil_run`.
+- Example: `mil_run mil_code.mil`

+The MIL code requires input data which can be written to a file.
+For example, the input values can be written to a file named `input.txt`.
+- Example: `mil_run mil_code.mil < input.txt`